 Within the Heritage Team, Sandy provides project management, conducts site visits, contributes to other aspects of site research, and contributes to quality assurance of the 3D modelling.
 He also leads on preparations for the academic presentation and publication of the project.

-Mr Rob Barratt specializes in the practical and theoretical aspects of using 3D digital modelling and computational tools for archaeological reconstruction, on which he has published a number of learned articles.
-He is currently in the concluding stages of a PhD in archaeology at Queen’s University, Belfast.
+Dr Rob Barratt specializes in the practical and theoretical aspects of using 3D digital modelling and computational tools as used for archaeological reconstruction, on which he has published a number of learned articles, and in which field he received his PhD from Queen’s University, Belfast.

 Rob’s archaeological fieldwork experience ranges from the Neolithic to the Middle Ages, in the UK and overseas.
 His practical experience of 3D reconstruction, which goes back to 2011, has ranged no less widely.
 He has worked on university-based projects and on projects based in the heritage sector.